10 Tips to Deal with Employee Discipline for Social Media Use

 The employees complained the employer tracked their Facebook activity without warning and did not provide warning that inappropriate posts may result in dismissal.
 However, the Board found their egregiously derogatory and abusive Facebook rants were clearly well over the line of acceptable comment, and a specific warning against Facebook misconduct was not an essential precondition to employment termination in the circumstances.
 However, we caution that other adjudicators have been sympathetic to employees pleading they did not recognizethe public nature of a Facebook group absent a clear warning from the employer.

-Click here to read the decision of the British Columbia Labour Relations Board in Lougheed Imports Ltd. (c.o.b.
+You can read the decision of the British Columbia Labour Relations Board in Lougheed Imports Ltd. (c.o.b.
 West Coast Mazda), B.C.L.R.B.D.
-No. 190.
+No. 190 here.

 10 Tips to Help Employers Draw the Line on Social Media Use